 Some seniors living in nursing homes may not need round-the-clock care.
 For this population, Assisted Living communities provide more privacy and more opportunities for social activities — and potentially, at a lower cost.

 Assisted Living residents often have their own apartments and may have access to community amenities, such as an activities calendar and dining, plus common areas like game rooms, gardens, fitness centers and even on-site hair salons.

 2. You won’t hurt your kids’ feelings if you choose senior living over moving in with them.

-Moving into a senior living community can actually empower you with more freedom and more choices.
+Moving into a senior living community may actually empower seniors with more freedom and more choices.
 It’s a win-win.
-You’ll have your own space and live your own life, and you’ll spend time with your family on your terms.
+They may have their own space to live their own lives, and spend time with family on their terms.

 According to the American Psychological Association, studies show that many seniors would prefer not to reside with their children but rather live independently.